Breadcrumb

 To nominate, log in to our Application Management System.
 You must register an account if you do not already have one.
 It may take up to two business days for us to process your registration.
 Once you have logged in:

-6. Upload any necessary support material via URL's and attachments.
+- upload any necessary support material

-8. If you are not ready to submit your nomination you can return to it through ‘Your Draft Applications’ in the left panel menu
+- if you are not ready to submit your nomination you can return to it through ‘Your Draft Applications’ in the left panel menu